 Field maple, just like the other types of maple, utilizes sapwood rather than heartwood.
 In several aspects, field maple is comparable to other varieties of maples.
 Field maple sapwood, similar to bigleaf and hard maple, is white to off-white cream in coloration but can have a golden or reddish tint.

-The wood grain of field maple is wavy or knotted, with a uniform and delicate texture.
-This type of wood, just like the other maples, is not robust, does not resist deterioration, and tends to combust when run through machinery.
+The grain of field maple is wavy or knotted, with a uniform and delicate texture.
+This type of lumber, just like the other maples, is not robust, does not resist deterioration, and tends to combust when run through machinery.

-When stained, field maple wood may become discolored.
-It is frequently used in the manufacture of wood flooring, guitars, furniture, and paneling.
+When stained, field maple may become discolored.
+It is frequently used in the manufacture of wooden flooring, guitars, furniture, and paneling.
 Read more about maple wood flooring here.

 Hard Maple

 Hard maple, similar to bigleaf maple, employs the sapwood of the tree rather than the heartwood.
-In several aspects, hard maple is identical to bigleaf maple.
+In several aspects, hard maple is identical to bigleaf maple, with both showcasing the rich variety of graining possible in nature.

-It has a curled or patterned wood texture.
-The texture of hard maple wood is uniform and smooth.
-It is not long-lasting and does not withstand deterioration.
+It has a curled or patterned texture.
+The texture of hard maple timber is uniform and smooth, creating textured and visually appealing waves.
+However, it is not long-lasting and does not withstand deterioration, which can have an effect on its durability in homes and other structures.

 When used on a machine, all maple woods end up burning.
-When dyed, this wood may become clumpy.
-Hard maple is among the popular types of flooring materials for interior design.
+When dyed, this timber may become clumpy.
+Hard maple is among the popular types of flooring materials for interior design, especially in classic homes.

 It is frequently seen on ballroom floors, bowling arenas, and sports facilities.
 Chopping boards, butchering blocks, baseball bats, and workbenches may all be made from hard maple wood.